Find USDA Eligible Properties in Mississippi

 There are 20,364 USDA backed residential loans in Mississippi with an average loan balance of $99,776.
 Over 80% of the loans went to help first time home buyers.
 Borrowers were an average age of 39 years old.
 The typical appraised home value was around $103,510.
 On average the rural home size purchased with this loan was approximately 1,625 square feet.

 The size of Mississippi is roughly 125,438 square kilometers.
-USDA defined regions of rural loan ineligibility in Mississippi cover 2,173 square kilometers of the state.
+USDA defined regions of rural loan ineligibility in Mississippi covers about 2,173 square kilometers of the state.
+That is a mere 1.73% of the state is ineligible for traditional USDA home loans.
 See the interactive geographic illustration below for more details.
-A mere 1.73% of the state is ineligible for traditional USDA home loans.

-Select from the list of counties below or use the search feature to find houses in a city where you would like to live.
+Select from the list of counties below or use the search feature above to find houses in a city where you would like to live.
+Some popular medium sized cities in Mississippi include Carthage, Clinton, Greenville, and Booneville.

 Search 82 Counties of Mississippi

 A USDA loan is a mortgage option available to eligible homebuyers that is sponsored by the United States Department of Agriculture to promote homeownership in rural communities.
 USDA Loans, sometimes called "RD Loans," offer 100% financing options on eligible rural properties.
-USDAProperties can help you find Search for USDA Eligible Properties throughout the state of Mississippi.
+USDAProperties can help you find rural development eligible properties throughout the state of Mississippi.

 Mississippi was admitted into the United States on December 10th, 1817 where the state capitol today resides in Jackson.